andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 ## KEDA Autoscaling Integration

+> **Note**: This section covers the autoscaling design for the [keda-kaito-scaler](https://github.com/kaito-project/keda-kaito-scaler) project.
+Implementation details will be discussed in that project's design process.

 Each child InferenceSet is a standard InferenceSet with `/scale` subresource, so keda-kaito-scaler works with **zero modifications**.

-### Option A: Annotation-Based Auto-Provision (Per InferenceSet)
+### Recommended Approach: Annotation-Based Auto-Provision (Per InferenceSet)

-The MultiRoleInference controller propagates KEDA annotations to child InferenceSets:
+The MultiRoleInference controller propagates KEDA annotations to child InferenceSets.
+This is the recommended approach because:
+- Users configure scaling in a single place (the MRI resource) without needing to know child InferenceSet names
+- Fully compatible with the existing keda-kaito-scaler — no scaler changes required
+- Prefill and decode get independent scaling metrics and thresholds

+> **Note**: Users can also create ScaledObject resources targeting child InferenceSets directly for full KEDA flexibility, but the annotation-based approach is the primary supported path.

 ```yaml
 apiVersion: kaito.sh/v1alpha1